polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### Macros

-When mentioning a specific macro in a sentence, it should be in \`backticks\` and include an exclamation mark.
+When mentioning a specific macro in a sentence, it should be `preformatted` and include an exclamation mark.

 > At compile time, the `decl_event!` macro expands to generate the `RawEvent` enum for each module.

 When listing macros in a bulleted or numbered list, do not put the exclamation mark.
-You do not need \`backticks\` if every item is strictly a macro.
+Using `preformatted text` is optional if every item is strictly a macro.

 > Common macros you will see in the SRML:
 >